 Each insurance company is different.
 Some insurance companies require pre-authorization, while others require pre-determination.
 Definitions are listed below:

-A Predetermination of Benefits is a written request for verification of benefits prior to rendering services.
+- A written request for verification of benefits prior to rendering services.
 Recommended when the service may be considered experimental, investigational or cosmetic.
-Many insurance companies do not require pre-authorization, but recommend a predetermination to verify that you meet medical criteria.
+Many insurance companies do not require pre-authorization but recommend a predetermination to verify that you meet medical criteria.
 Approvals and denials often are based on approved Medical Policies.